Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 Summary {#sec:4-9}
 -------

 This chapter focused on approaches to augment our data with external data sources on the Web.
 We provided steps and code to gather data web pages directly or through Application Programming Interfaces (APIs).
 While scraping websites is often necessary, it can be fragile because 1) many websites are designed in ways that make scraping difficult or impossible (or explicitly prohibit it), and 2) the structure of websites also changes frequently, forcing you to continuously modify your code to match their structure.
 Increasingly, organizations are providing APIs to enable scripted and programmatic access to the data they hold.
 There are many good introductions to web scraping using BeautifulSoup and other libraries as well as API usage in general.
 Given the pace at which APIs and Python libraries change, the best and most up to date source of information is likely to be a web search.

 As we collect data through scraping and APIs, we then have to understand how to effectively integrate it with our primary data since we may not have access to unique and reliable identifiers.
-The next chapter Chapter [Record Linkage]) deal with issues of data cleaning, disambiguation, and linking different types of data sources to perform further analysis and research.
+The next chapter Chapter [Record Linkage](#chap:link) deals with issues of data cleaning, disambiguation, and linking different types of data sources to perform further analysis and research.

 Acknowledgements and copyright